Azure/AppService/_posts/2021-07-29-Deploying Your Infrastructure to App Service.md

 1. While the Cosmos DB account is being provisioned, which can take 5-10 minutes, you can move on to creating the App Service.
 Navigate back to the "Create a resource" page and search for "Web App."
 Make sure you don't select any of the recommended options and just hit enter to search.
 1. Review the results and select "Create" under "Web App."
 This will take you to the Web App creation page.
 1. Fill in the following details for your Web App:
-    1. Subscription = the name of the subscription you created (or already had if you were an existing Azure user)
+    1. **Subscription**: the name of the subscription you created (or already had if you were an existing Azure user)
-    1. Resource Group = the resource group you created earlier
+    1. **Resource Group**: the resource group you created earlier
-    1. Name = a unique name to identify the web app.
+    1. **Name**: a unique name to identify the web app.
 This will become part of the domain for the app.
-    1. Publish = "Code" - we will cover this in the next step
+    1. **Publish**: "Code" - we will cover this in the next step
-    1. Runtime stack = ".NET Core 3.1"
+    1. **Runtime stack**: ".NET Core 3.1"
-    1. Operating System = "Windows"
+    1. **Operating System**: "Windows"
-    1. Region = a geographic location close to your Azure Cosmos DB account.
+    1. **Region**: a geographic location close to your Azure Cosmos DB account.
     1. You will now be selecting the details for the App Service Plan (ASP).
 Pay close attention here to avoid incurring any unwanted costs.
-        1. Windows Plan = select "Create new" and give the ASP a name
+        1. **Windows Plan**: select "Create new" and give the A**: a name
-        1. Sku and size = select "Change size" and choose the tier that fits your budget.
+        1. **Sku and size**: select "Change size" and choose the**:ier that fits your budget.
 "F1" is the free tier and should be sufficient for this tutorial.
 I would recommend using "S1" or higher for this however since it gives you more features to experiment with.
 Select your tier and hit "Apply."
 1. Feel free to browse the remaining settings, but this tutorial will leave them as defaults.
 1. Select "Review + create" at the bottom left of your screen and wait for validation to complete.
 If you get an error, review and address as needed.
 1. Select "Create" at the bottom left and your web app will be created after a couple minutes